aredn/documentation/arednGettingStarted/advanced_config.rst

 |

+Tunnel Server *maxclients* and Tunnel Client *maxservers* These rows will appear in the table only if the AREDN |trade| tunneling package is installed on your node.
+By default a node is allowed to host up to 10 clients in its *Tunnel Server* display and connect with up to 10 servers in its *Tunnel Client* display.
+The *maxclients* and *maxservers* settings provide a method for adjusting the defaults.

+  .. important:: If you plan to change these settings, review **Changing Tunnel Max Settings** in the **How-To Guide** section.

+  Use caution when increasing the *maxclients* or *maxservers* values.
+Enter only *zero* or positive integers up to a maximum value for the number of active connections your node hardware can handle, since each active tunnel connection consumes system resources that the node may need for normal operation.

+Tunnel WAN Only Setting
+  This setting is enabled by default and it prevents tunnel traffic from being routed over the Mesh RF network.
+It limits tunnels to using the WAN interface, which is typically the intended route.
+If in your situation you need tunnel traffic to be routed over RF to a node with WAN access, then you can disable this setting to allow that traffic to pass.

 Memory Thresholds
+^^^^^^^^^^^^^^^^^

+.. image:: _images/advConfig-lowMem.png
+  :alt: Advanced Configuration - low memory thresholds
+  :align: center

 As the number of nodes increases in a mesh network, the processing requirements also increase for displaying all of the mesh routes on your node's *Mesh Status* display.
 For older nodes with limited memory resources, the mesh status display may become very sluggish on large mesh networks.

-Recent firmware improvements have made the *Mesh Status* display much more responsive, and two new **Advanced Configuration** values are available for setting the *Low Memory Threshold* and maximum number of routes to be displayed.
+Recent firmware improvements have made the *Mesh Status* display much more responsive, but two **Advanced Configuration** values have been included for setting the *Low Memory Threshold* and maximum number of routes to be displayed.

 Currently the default low memory threshold is 10,000 KB, which if reached will limit the *Mesh Status* display to the 1,000 closest routes.
 These values can be adjusted to lower values if your node has limited memory.

-.. image:: _images/advConfig-lowMem.png
-  :alt: Advanced Configuration - low memory thresholds
-  :align: center

-|

 Network Tools
-  OLSR Restart
-    The `OLSR (Optimized Link State Routing) <https://en.wikipedia.org/wiki/Optimized_Link_State_Routing_Protocol>`_ process can be restarted when you want your node to rebuild its mesh routing table but you do not want to do a full reboot.
-Click the *Execute* button to restart OLSR.

-    There is a known intermittent issue that may occur when a node boots.
-If OLSR fails to propagate information or does not receive all the network hostnames, a one-time restart of OLSR should resolve the issue.
-OLSR should be restarted on your node if other nodes' *Mesh Status* display have your node's IP address rather than hostname or if "dtdlink" or "mid" is shown in your node's hostname on their *Mesh Status* display.
-If your node's *Mesh Status* display shows the IP address rather than hostname for a remote node, then that remote node should restart OLSR.

-  iperf CGI Feature
-    The *iperf CGI* feature is described in the "Test Network Links with iperf3" section of the **How-To Guide**.
-It is enabled by default, but if you do not want your node to participate in any remote iperf tests then you can disable its ability to respond to those queries using this setting.
-Move the slider to ``OFF`` and click *Save Setting*.
+^^^^^^^^^^^^^

 .. image:: _images/advConfig-networkTools.png
   :alt: Advanced Configuration - Network Tools